epfl-herus/demod/docs/source/overview/occupancy_overview.rst

 a set of 3 alternatives (i.e., 'home', 'away for work' and 'away for other'), :math:`C^{'}_{(3,N)}={3 + N - 1 \choose N}`.

+.. note::  This simulator is currently only available for German households

 Other occupancy/activity simulators